 CommonLit is a national nonprofit educational organization based in DC dedicated to improving children’s literacy.
 Online library of hundreds of texts provide reading passages and tracking tools for grades 5 through 12.
 Provides paired passages, related media, comprehension questions, and formative assessments that are rigorous and standards-aligned.
 Free for teachers.

-The Cultural Development Corporation is an arts incubator, offering space and professional development to non-profit groups.
-They run Flashpoint and The Source, with space for exhibits and performances and offices, as well as administering live-work space for professional artists of all disciplines.
+The Cultural Development Corporation is an arts incubator, offering space and professional development to non-profit groups, and administering live-work space for professional artists of all disciplines.

 Cultural Tourism is a nonprofit coalition promoting the arts, culture, and history of DC.
 Some of their notable programs include: Neighborhood Heritage Trails; the annual WalkingTown tours by foot and bicycle; and an annual embassy open house day called Passport DC.
 Publications include the African American Heritage Trail.

 CultureCapital is a membership organization for arts groups and individual artists.
 They offer marketing, professional development, and group health care for members.
 For the general public, they run TicketPlace, a source for half-price tickets to performing arts, and a free online Job Bank where you can search for paid jobs in the arts and arts administration.

 DC Advocates for the Arts is a membership organization working to increase support for the arts in the District.
 The group sponsors an annual Arts Advocacy Day.